SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

 service`` that a user would like to start a session with some secret mounted.
 It uses its ``private key`` to get the ``secret key`` and uses this to decrypt the outer layer of encryption of the secret.
-It then creates a Kubernetes secret with the (now singly encrypted) user secret, which gets mounted in the user session.
+It then creates a Kubernetes secret with the (now encrypted once) user secret, which gets mounted in the user session.
 On session start, an init container reads the mounted secrets, and uses the ``user key`` to undo the inner encryption.
 It then creates files inside the